-Drain and rinse dates from soaking water squeezing any excess moisture from them.
+Drain and rinse dates from soaking water, squeezing any excess moisture from them.
 Then place them in a high-powered blender with the 1 cup of fresh water and the rest of the sauce ingredients.
 Blend until very smooth and set aside.

-If you want to replace the dates with tamarind paste, if you can find it, then start with 1 to 2 tbsp and add more to taste.
+If you want to replace the dates with tamarind paste, if you can find it, then start with 1 to 2 tablespoons and add more to taste.
 You'll probably need to reduce the amount of lime juice in the sauce as well since tamarind has more of a sour note.

-FOR THE SPICE LEVEL: if you want to use fresh red thai chili you can blend 1 pepper with the sauce either to replace sriracha or in addition to.
+FOR THE SPICE LEVEL: if you want to use fresh red thai chili, you can blend 1 pepper with the sauce either to replace Sriracha or in addition to.
 It all depends on how spicy you like your noodles!
-1 pepper is a mild spice so add another half or whole pepper to your taste or adjust using sriracha once the entire dish is cooked and ready to be served.
-Just toss more sriracha into the noodles.
+1 pepper is a mild spice so add another half or whole pepper to your taste, or adjust using Sriracha once the entire dish is cooked and ready to be served.
+Just toss more Sriracha into the noodles.

 Bring a pot of salted water to a boil for the noodles.
 Once the water is at a rolling boil, toss in the noodles and stir occasionally while they cook for approximately 10 minutes or until al dente!
 Drain and set aside.

-When the tofu cubes are golden brown all around add ¼ cup of the sauce to the pan and coat the pieces evenly cooking over the heat for another minute or 2 until it looks more caramelized and dark.
+When the tofu cubes are golden brown all around, add ¼ cup of the sauce to the pan and coat the pieces, evenly cooking over the heat for another minute or 2 until it looks more caramelized and dark.
 Remove tofu from the pan and set aside.
 You’ll toss tofu into the vegetables and noodles near end of cooking time.